hashemalkayal/otp-verifications-codess/README.md

 />

 onInputCompleted = (text) => {
-	 // Do what you want to do here
+	 // Do what you want to do here Like axios call or fetch }
-}
 ...
 ```